memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 runMacro $reset
 ```

-We can start renode with this script by passing it as argument to our renode
+We can start renode with this script by passing it as an argument to our renode
 command.
 I wrapped it all in a `start.sh` shell script:

 ```